 When a risky change is to be implemented across the network, it is proactive to backup the configuration files to be safe in case of a mishap.
 Having the configurations backups before carrying out a change will prove essential to instantly revert if the change back-fires.
 Network Configuration Manager also called as network backup software or network configuration backup software helps to backup any number of devices or device groups with a single click instantaneously.
 A large number of devices can be selected in bulk and their configuration files can be backed up at any instant using manual backups.

 The best way to make sure you always have the updated configuration files is to schedule the task of getting the configuration backups.
 Especially in enterprises with large number of devices, the task of taking a configuration backup becomes a mundane task taking up most of the time of an admin.
 When scheduled, this mundane but important task of getting the configuration backups can be taken care of by the network configuration backup tool called as Network Configuration Manager.
 Being able to schedule network configuration backups will free up a network admin's time to do productivity enhancing tasks.
 Learn more about Scheduled Backups here .

 In a network environment consisting of many devices, there will be certain devices like core router and Firewall which are critical in nature.
 Any change to these devices can turn to be disastrous to the entire network.
-For this reason, it is imperative to capture any change that happens in these devices and a backup network software is essential.
+For this reason, it is imperative to capture any change that happens in these devices and a automatic network backup tool is essential.
 To manually monitor and trigger backups upon each change is a task that's close to impossible.
 Network Configuration Manager constantly listens to the syslog messages from the devices to identify a change.
-Once a change is identified, the network backup software or Network Configuration Manager automatically triggers a configuration backup.
+Once a change is identified, Network Configuration Manager automatically triggers a configuration backup.

 Learn more about Automated Backups here.